openstf/RotationWatcher.apk/README.md

 Like mentioned earlier, RotationWatcher is a command line application.
 It does not have a launcher activity, or any activity for that matter.
 To run the application and read its output, the following steps must be performed:

 1. Build the project.
 See above.
 2. Choose a module based on your platform.
-While the mobile module should run on most platforms as-is, wear and tv version are also provided just in case.
+While the mobile module should run on most platforms as-is, wear and tv versions are also provided just in case.

     ```bash
     cd mobile